uoe-eng/tabularasa/README.md

 Edit `src/main.js` adding the following before `new Vue` is called:

 ```
-import * as sld from 'sld'
+import * as tabularasa from 'tabularasa'
-Vue.use(sld)
+Vue.use(tabularasa)
 ```

 # Demo

-There is a `testapp` which demonstrates the use of SLD.
+There is a `testapp` which demonstrates the use of `tabularasa`.
 This can be run by cloning this repository and then running:

 ```
 # Install the package dependencies